stylelint-scss/stylelint-scss/src/rules/dollar-variable-colon-space-after/README.md

 # dollar-variable-colon-space-after

-Require a single space or disallow whitespace after the colon in `$`-variable declarations.
+Require or disallow whitespace after the colon in `$`-variable declarations.

 ```scss
 $variable: 10px;